zhoubihn/tex-labels/README.md

 ## License

-This plugin is distributed under the same terms as Vim itself (see `:help license`).
+This plugin is distributed under the same terms as Vim itself (in Vim, see `:help license`).

 ## Changelog